* European stocks open higher

 The Shanghai composite index rose 0.9 percent but Japan’s Nikkei lost more than 2 percent.

-“Though there have been some efforts to resolve the (trade war) tensions in recent days, in my opinion, things are likely to get worse before they get better,” said Sergio Ermotti, CEO UBS.
+“Though there have been some efforts to resolve the (trade war) tensions in recent days, in my opinion things are likely to get worse before they get better,” said UBS chief executive Sergio Ermotti.

 Riskier assets including Asian equities have been hurt by rising U.S. interest rates.
 The Federal Reserve is expected to tighten policy further in December.

-In Europe, sterling jumped half a percent to as high as $1.2917 after a British cabinet office minister said a Brexit agreement with the EU was still possible in the next 24 o 48 hours.
+In Europe, sterling jumped half a percent to as high as $1.2924 after a British cabinet office minister said a Brexit agreement with the EU was still possible in the next 24 to 48 hours.

-A growing rift over Italy’s budget has hit the euro recently but the currency drifted up from a 16-month low to $1.1234 , up 0.1 percent.
+A growing rift over Italy’s budget has hit the euro recently but the currency rose from a 16-month low to $1.1258, up 0.3 percent.

 The Italian government faces a Tuesday deadline to submit a revised budget to the EU.
 Its refusal so far to cut the draft deficit sets the stage for a collision with Brussels.

-“King dollar has staged a return,” said Valentin Marinov, head of G10 FX strategy at Credit Agricole.
 “After the Fed’s hawkish policy outlook last week, investors are pretty happy to reload on long dollar positions.
-The European currencies look most vulnerable.”
+The European currencies still look most vulnerable to me,” said Valentin Marinov, head of G10 FX strategy at Credit Agricole.

-Saudi Arabia’s energy minister jolted Brent crude futures around 2 percent higher on Monday with comments that Riyadh could reduce supply to world markets by 500,000 barrels per day in December.
+Saudi Arabia’s energy minister sent Brent crude futures around 2 percent higher on Monday with comments that Riyadh could reduce supply to world markets by 500,000 barrels per day in December.

-Spot gold was 0.2 percent firmer at $1,203.58 per ounce.
-(Additional reporting by Marc Jones, editing by Larry King)
+Spot gold was down 0.2 percent at $1,198.11 per ounce.
+(Additional reporting by Marc Jones; Editing by Larry King and Jan Harvey)